anacrolix/dms/README.rst

      - workaround for some bad event subscribers
    * - ``-transcodeLogPattern``
      - pattern where to write transcode logs to.
 The ``[tsname]`` placeholder is replaced with the name of the item currently being played.
 The default is ``$HOME/.dms/log/[tsname]``.
 You may turn off transcode logging entirely by setting it to ``/dev/null``.
 You may log to stderr by setting ``/dev/stderr``.
+   * - ``generateConfig``
+     - dump the current configuration to json in the stdout and exit

 An example json configuration file::